 For a heavily used volume, you can improve disk response time by distributing volume segments across two or more disks.
-For background information, see "Understanding Volume Segments" on page 4.
+For background information, see "Understanding Volume Segments" on page 16.

 If one of the disks fails, the entire volume becomes unavailable.
 Therefore, you should mirror or duplex drives containing spanned volumes.
-(See "Mirroring and Duplexing" in NetWare Server Disks and Storage Devices for concepts and "Mirroring and Duplexing Partitions" in NetWare Server Disks and Storage Devices for instructions.)
+(See Mirroring and Duplexing for concepts and Mirroring and Duplexing Partitions for instructions.)